Sharan-Ravula/sql-dwh-project/README.md

 A huge shout-out to `Data with Baraa`.
 This project was inspired by and built using knowledge from his **30-hour SQL Video Course**.

 - **Video Link**: [SQL Server Tutorial - Data with Baraa](https://youtu.be/SSKVgrwhzus)
-- **Datasets**: All material and datasets used in this project were provided by Baraa.
+- **Datasets**: Datasets used in this project were provided by Baraa.

 ---